 The Health Plans section is intended to provide all senior health related information in one convenient location.
 The California Department of Insurance regulates health plans underwritten by insurance companies.
 However, seniors have various options.
 You should consider your personal needs and finances before making a choice.
 The various senior health plans listed below describe some of their differences and offer links to resources that will help educate and inform you of the different plans that are available.

 Medicare is a federally funded insurance program for eligible participants 65 or over.
 Medicare has two parts, Part A (Hospital Insurance) and Part B (Medical Insurance).
 Medicare does not cover 100% of all costs.
 The California Department of Insurance recommends purchasing a Medicare Supplement Insurance policy if you have traditional Medicare to help offset your health care costs.
-If you have questions related to Medicare, contact Medicare or your local Health Insurance Counseling and Advocacy Program (HICAP).
+If you have questions related to Medicare, contact Medicare or your local Department of Aging (HICAP).

 (Prescription Drug Coverage)

 Medicare Part D is a voluntary prescription drug program for Medicare beneficiaries.
 Prescription drug plans are sold by private companies but must be approved by Medicare.
 Before you purchase a prescription drug plan, it is important to make sure the one you are considering is approved by Medicare.
 Drug plans can have rules about what drugs are covered in different drug categories, so you should also make sure the plan you are considering covers any brand name drugs you are currently taking and wish to continue.